25 Golden Age Movies Edited by Women

 Only Angels Have Wings, 1939, Edited by Viola Lawrence

 As one of Columbia Studio’s lead editors, Viola Lawrence worked on a number of high-profile films, including Howard Hawks’s feature starring everyone from Cary Grant to Jean Arthur to a young Rita Hayworth.
 And true to Hawks’s interests, Only Angels Have Wings is an aviation movie fixed with pilots, drama, planes, and romance.
 When entertainer Bonnie Lee (Arthur) makes a stopover in Barranca, she meets Geoff Carter (Grant), a tough pilot running the local airline.
 Thanks to the Peruvian Andes setting, the weather is anything but pleasant.
 It’s Geoff’s job to make sure that every one of his planes lands safely for six months in order to get the mail subsidy.
-Bonnie and Geoff strike up a romance that is soon tested when Geoff comes face to face with an ex-lover, Judy MacPherson (Hayworth), and a dangerous flight mission of his own.
+Bonnie and Geoff strike up a romance that is soon tested when Geoff comes face-to-face with an ex-lover, Judy MacPherson (Hayworth), and a dangerous flight mission of his own.

 The Wizard of Oz, 1939, Edited by Blanche Sewell